dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-1 Intel Vtune.md

 VTune Profiler (formerly VTune Amplifier) is a performance analysis tool for x86-based machines with a rich GUI.
 It can be run on Linux or Windows operating systems.
 We skip discussion about MacOS support for VTune since it doesn't work on Apple's chips (e.g., M1 and M2), and Intel-based Macbooks are quickly becoming obsolete.

 VTune can be used on both Intel and AMD systems.
 However, advanced hardware-based sampling requires an Intel-manufactured CPU.
-For example, you won't be able to collect HW performance counters on an AMD system with Intel VTune.
+For example, you won't be able to collect hardware performance counters on an AMD system with Intel VTune.

 As of early 2023, VTune is available for free as a stand-alone tool or as part of the Intel oneAPI Base Toolkit.[^1]